carvajaljuan/PortfolioNodeTest/README.md

 To display Porfolio info, this project uses Handlebars, the views folder contains the handlebars' templates to show portfolio info and display a menu to edit this data. the templates were based on an example made with boostrap as the initial base, which can be found in the public/example path. however they were remade and adapted for handlebars by me.

 Since handlebars uses a different syntax, the backend endpoints have been modified.
 Replacing its html response with a "res.render" type to call the handelbars templates.

 To get twtter timeline info Twitter's API was implemented.
 To connect and request this data Axios library was used,
-this function is in the file called 'sendRedirect.js' inside utils and is called in the portfolio.controller file.
+Created Axios functions are in the file called 'sendRedirect.js' inside server/utils and is called in the portfolio.controller file.

 In total, the realization of this entire project took me around 6 and a half hours, including configuration, programming, documenting and testing.